Art historian Sister Wendy Beckett has died. She was 88

 Close friend Xinran Xue said Beckett’s death was “a huge loss for the art world.
 She was a brilliant art critic.”

 Beckett was born in South Africa and raised in Scotland.
+She joined a convent at 16 and started studying fine art in the 1980s.

 She taught in Cape Town, South Africa, and Liverpool in northern England.